bernskioldmedia/Ilmenite-Cookie-Consent/readme.txt

 1. The default design of the cookie consent box on the website.

 == Changelog ==

+= Version 1.1.2 =
+Updated a string in the Spanish translation (thanks ibertrix)

 = Version 1.1.1 =
 We managed to change a string we shouldn't have changed in Version 1.1.0.
 Sorry about that!